Veterans, PTSD, and Drug Abuse

 Veterans with PTSD who abuse substances often experience an exacerbation of physical health issues or cognitive impairment in their day-to-day civilian lives.2,11 These veterans are at increased risk of other issues, too, including domestic violence, sleep disturbances, and severe depression.11 Suicide rates are higher for active duty military and veterans than it is for the civilian population.11 In 2014, more than 20% of the countries suicides were veterans.11

 Those who bravely served in the military sacrifice so much for all of us, and it is imperative that you not sacrifice your mental and physical health any longer.
 PTSD and substance abuse are mountains that you can climb, and we are here to help.
-Call our admissions navigators at 1-888-509-8965 Who Answers? so they can assist you in finding the treatment you need to live the life you deserve.
+Call our admissions navigators at so they can assist you in finding the treatment you need to live the life you deserve.

 During the Vietnam era, forward treatment, which is when soldiers were treated near the combat zones to allow for social support from their military peers while focusing on returning to battle as soon as possible, was used to treat soldiers with symptoms of what is now known as PTSD.9 Levels of substance use were also high among service personnel during this time, and as veterans returned home, they were drug tested and sent for rehabilitation as needed.9,11

 As the knowledge surrounding PTSD and substance use expanded, the VA began to focus on treating both disorders at the same time.2,4,5 This is known as the integrated model of treatment and has been shown to be effective due to the complex interaction between PTSD and substance abuse.2,4,5 As of 2010, the VA has shown a commitment to making the most effective treatments available to veterans with PTSD and substance abuse.5